 Professor Robert Burrell

-Professor Robert Burrell is a leading scholar in international and Australian trade mark law and Professor at the Universities of Sheffield, UK and Melbourne, and a registered trade mark attorney.
+Professor Robert Burrell, Oxford University and Melbourne Law School, is a leading scholar in international and Australian trade mark law and a registered trade mark attorney.
 He is the author, with Michael Handler, of Australian Trade Mark Law (2nd ed 2016), and an active participant in trade mark law reform processes, engaging with IP Australia and the Productivity Commission in the course of various inquiries.
-He was an investigator in a recent ARC Linkage Project investigating trade mark law’s conceptions of the consumer.